Wintellect/MSLearn/Introduction to Git/includes/7-branch-and-merge.md

 While Alice is working on the CSS, Bob is sitting in an apartment on the other side of town blissfully unaware of what Alice is doing (which is OK since they're both using branches).
 Bob decides to make some changes of his own.

-1. Start by assuming the role of Bob:
+1. Start by assuming the role of Bob again:

 	```bash
 	cd ../Bob